Duration-Based Scoring for Temperature Excursions

 Detection Pipeline & Scoring Architecture

-Production-grade scoring engines operate as stateful, event-driven pipelines.
-The architecture follows a strict sequence:
+Production-grade scoring engines operate as stateful, event-driven pipelines:

 -

 Ingestion & Temporal Alignment: Sensor payloads arrive asynchronously.
-The pipeline normalizes all timestamps to UTC, applies timezone offsets, and handles data gaps using forward-fill or certified linear interpolation.
+The pipeline normalizes all timestamps to UTC and handles data gaps using forward-fill with a strict limit.
 Gaps exceeding the sensor’s certified reporting interval must be flagged as data integrity events, not scored as thermal deviations.

 -

-Threshold Contextualization: Static bounds are dynamically adjusted based on product SKU, secondary packaging configuration (e.g., VIP vs. EPS), and transit phase (tarmac, flight, warehouse staging).
-This contextual mapping is critical when deploying Dynamic Threshold Mapping for Multi-Product Pallets, where mixed-SKU shipments require independent scoring boundaries per compartment.
+Threshold Contextualization: Static bounds are dynamically adjusted based on product SKU, secondary packaging configuration, and transit phase.
+This contextual mapping is critical when deploying Dynamic Threshold Mapping for Multi-Product Pallets.

 -